lucho1/CronosEngine/docs/README.md

 * Usage of Precompiled Header to imporve build performance
 * Engine's Project built with a Premake file and Project.bat generator to automatize build process

+## Cronos Sub-Systems
+**[TODO]**

+### Shaders Sub-System
+**[TODO]** Add 2 gifs

 ## Credits
 Cronos Engine is developed by **LuchoSuaya** ([@lucho1](https://github.com/lucho1)) and **Roger Leon** ([@rleonborras](https://github.com/rleonborras)) for Videogames Engines subject of UPC's Degree in Videogames Design and Development, taught by **Marc Garrigo Garcia** ([@markitus18](https://github.com/markitus18)).

 ![](res/fotiyo.jpg?style=centerme)

 Take a look to our Github Repository: https://www.github.com/lucho1/CronosEngine

+### Individual Work
+* Lucho Suaya: In charge of Engine's main systems (core functionality, game objects & components, camera, octrees optimization...) & Rendering workflow (lighting and material system, shaders sub-system...).
+* Roger Leon: In charge of the whole UI, entire engine's filesystem and resource manager & serialization and engine's aspect as well as handeling several game objects' functionality as well as hierarchies (parenting), UX functionality like copy/paste, delete...

+Both have been involved in the system to load geometry and textures in the engine and primitives' creation.

 ## License
 **Copyright (c) 2019 Lucho Suaya Leiro and Roger Leon Borras**